For school leaders who want a modern alternative to support their student cellphone policy, meet The Commons App.

 Illustration with a person icon, a yellow pie chart, and a calculator symbol.

-Customizable policies that respect student privacy while providing actionable insights
+Customizable policies student cellphone policies that respect student privacy while providing actionable insights

 Real-Time Analytics

-Dashboard analytics show which aren’t following the policy helping inform decision-making and policy refinement
+Dashboard analytics allow admin to identify students who aren’t following the policy helping inform decision-making and intervention

 Make it Common.